shubhamashish33/quick-note/README.md

 2. **Add a new note:**

 - Type your note in the input field provided.
-- Click the "Save Note" button to add the note.
+- Click the "Add to Note" button to add the note.

 3. **Remove a note:**